FahadR004/FahadR004/README.md

 - Vivado
 - FPGA

 I am capable of working in both domains and passionate about them.
-You can reach out to me for any queries or work right here on LinkedIn or on my email.
+You can reach out to me for any queries on my email, fahad.rasheed004@gmail.com.

 Cheers!